 I’m not going to lie.

-Some call me a ‘clean freak’.
+Some consider me a ‘clean freak’.

 I’m super organized, love a clean space, and can’t stand clutter.

 Although I don’t carry hand sanitizer in my purse, I do like washing my hands and probably wash them way more than I need to.

 To give you some perspective, just one teaspoon of soil has as many microbes as there are people on the planet.
 Wow!

 But, the surprising truth is being overly clean may not be good for our microbiome.